MicrosoftDocs/azure-docs/articles/site-recovery/delete-appliance.md

 ## Prerequisites

-Before you delete the Azure Site Recovery replication appliance, ensure that you *disable replication of all servers* of all servers using the Azure Site Recovery replication appliance.
+Before you delete the Azure Site Recovery replication appliance, ensure that you *disable replication of all servers* using the Azure Site Recovery replication appliance.
 To do this, go to Azure portal, select the Recovery Services vault > *Replicated items* blade.
 Select the servers you want to stop replicating, select **Stop replication**, and confirm the action.

 ### Delete an unhealthy appliance